-About Dr. Candice J. Perkins and the Background of Illuminant Being & Wellness
+About Dr. Candice Perkins and the Background of Illuminant Being & Wellness

-I am a Board-Certified Neurologist with additional sub-specialty Board Certification in Vascular Neurology (stroke and cerebral vascular diseases).
-My story is not unlike that of many other physicians, nurses and other health care practitioners: I wanted to find a way to practice medicine using an approach that is most conducive to patient healing.
+Dr. Candice Perkins is a Board-Certified Neurologist with additional sub-specialty Board Certification in Vascular Neurology (stroke and cerebral vascular diseases).
+My story is not unlike that of many other physicians, nurses and other healthcare practitioners: I wanted to find a way to practice medicine using an approach that is most conducive to patient healing.

 The next period of my life was focused on medical training.
 I went to Cornell University Medical College, Class of 1994.
 After graduation, I started my internship in Internal Medicine at Long Island Jewish Medical Center.
 I then did a three-year residency in Neurology at Albert Einstein College of Medicine, followed by a two-year fellowship in Stroke/Vascular Neurology at Stony Brook University Medical Center.
 During this time my husband Edward and I were blessed with two beautiful children: a girl, Valerie, and a boy, Kristian.

 After I completed my training, I became an Attending Neurologist at Stony Brook University Medical Center, and I spent ten years as Director of the Stony Brook Stroke Program.
 I have felt grateful to be a part of the research and implementation of new and evolving treatments for stroke.
 When I first began to practice Stroke Neurology in the year 2000, stroke was the third leading cause of death in the United States.
 But now, thanks to many advances in the field of Stroke Neurology (both in the realm of prevention and acute treatment) stroke has dropped to the fifth leading cause of death in the United States.

 It has been a privilege to be able to take care of thousands of patients over the past two decades.